Published: Feb 06, 2023

 Both insurers and healthcare providers contribute to the problem of underpaid claims.
 Contracts, billing, and coding errors are the top causes of underpayment.
 Although both sides share responsibility for contractual compliance and accurate coding, each side has its own duty to follow the rules.

-According to industry statistics, commercial health insurers have a claims processing error rate of 19.3% on average.
+According to one AMA review, commercial health insurers have a claims processing error rate of 19.3% on average.
 Insurance claims are paid according to contracts between insurance companies and healthcare providers.
-However, no matter how carefully worded a contract is, there may be clauses that are unclear or open to interpretation.
+However, no matter how carefully worded a contract is, payers can perceive some clauses as unclear or open to interpretation.

 One example is the “lesser of” clause.
 This standard clause allows the insurance company to pay the amount billed, even if it is lower than the contracted amount.
 For instance, if the contracted payment for a service is $200, and the provider bills $100, the insurer is entitled to pay the “lesser of” the two figures because the total service only came to that amount.
 This saves the insurance company $100 and costs the healthcare provider $100.